 Mr. Savikataaq: Thank you, Mr. Speaker.
 I thank my colleagues for consenting.
-Whereas Motion 26, sorry.

-WHEREAS Motion 26 - 6(2) was introduced, considered, and adopted unanimously at the Legislative Assembly sitting on October 20, 2023;
+WHEREAS Motion 26 - 6(2) was introduced, considered, and adopted unanimously at the Legislative Assembly's sitting of October 20, 2023;

-AND WHEREAS Tabled Document 174 - 6(2), Updated Ministerial Mandate Letters, was tabled at the Legislative Assembly sitting of October 26, 2023;
+AND WHEREAS Tabled Document 174 - 6(2), Updated Ministerial Mandate Letters, was tabled at the Legislative Assembly's sitting of October 26, 2023;